-Katja Heitmann (1987, Hamburg) operates on the intersections of theatre, dance, visual arts, performance and installation.
+Katja Heitmann (1987, Hamburg/ Germany) operates on the intersections of theatre, dance, visual arts, performance and installation.
 In her work she explores what ‘moves’ us in the current era.
 Man moves his machines, or machines move man?
 Her performance-installations poetically reveal that an answer to this question is ambiguous.

 In 2016 Katja was awarded the Prize of the Dutch Dance Festival for outstanding choreographic talent.

 With her team Katja creates performance-installations and theatrical exhibitions.
 Always departing from the questions ‘Who (or what) moves who?’ we work in varied places, in varied projects.
 The coming years we will be creating ‘escape-spaces’; theatrical environments in public space, theatres, museums and virtual reality where the audience can withdraw from the hectic world to give headroom to reflection and contemplation.

 Plato, Nietzsche, Hannah Arendt, care robots, YouTube vloggers: they all ask what it means to be human.
 Katja Heitmann joins in this list with a research that makes you feel how hard it is to be is human.

 Snot, sweat and tears are also not choreographed.
 Heitmann's robotic people become pitiful in a very subte way.
 That ambiguity is significant and very beautiful.
 Here people dance imprisoned in their body and ambitions.

 (...) the iron concentration of the six dancers on the hexagonal playing surface gets the viewer in the grip. (...)
 So lamentable and lonely is perfection.
 This is how the distorted songs "Ich bin allein in meinem Himmel" sound as well.
 Perfection can not tolerate feelings.